 Indicates the number of cores loaded and the history and progression of the load in the whole appliance during the last minute, last 5 minutes and last 15 minutes.

-Basic information related with the appliance: Zevenet Version, Appliance version and hypervisor, kernel version, hostname and system date.
+Basic information related to the appliance: Zevenet Version, Appliance version and hypervisor, kernel version, hostname, and system date.

 For every type of Load Balancing Service summarizes the number of total, available or down farms services.

 Zevenet is able to work at different layers and with very different methods, the farms profiles available are:

 LSLB (Local Service Load Balancing).
 This kind of farm is able to serve virtual services and applications at layer 4 (through L4xNAT profile) and at layer 7 (through HTTP profile).
 The incoming connections will be managed and shared to the backends via a big list of protocols available: TCP/UDP/SCTP/HTTP/HTTPS.
 More info

 DSLB (Datalink Service Load Balancing).
 This kind of farm allows to load balance uplinks through layer 3 using dynamic load balancing routing.
 More info

 GSLB (Global Service Load Balancing).
 This kind of farm allows to load balance domains and data centers using a DNS service load balancing technology.
 More info

 For each of the farms profiles the widget shows how many farms there are in total and how many of them are in the differents possible status: